JensVarughese/Course-Registration-System/README.md

-# ENSF 409 Course Registration System Milestone 3
+# ENSF 409 Course Registration System
 ---

+## About:
+A client server application that registers courses for students.
+Developed with Java using Java Eclipse.

 ## Members:

 | Name              | UCID     |             Email              |